 Callahan was quite curious about my experiences taking LSD, we talked about drugs and religion.
 Click here to read about him.

 Aiken (1912-‘82) was then the chairman of the philosophy department at Brandeis University, he loved a debate.
 He was used to holding his own against the likes of William F. Buckley.
 Talking with him about everything under the sun in the wee hours, I first acquired a taste for good Scotch whiskey (which I haven't tasted in many a year).

 From a ‘pragmatic’ point of view, political philosophy is a monster, and whenever it has been taken seriously, the consequence, almost invariably, has been revolution, war, and eventually, the police state.Aiken, like Callahan, agreed to help me with a project I told them about.
-Inspired by popular new magazines Ramparts, Avant-Garde, Rolling Stone, etc. -- at 21-years-old -- I wanted to jump straight into magazine publishing, with no experience, ASAP.-- Henry D. Aiken
+Inspired by popular new magazines Ramparts, Avant-Garde, Rolling Stone, etc. -- at 21-years-old -- I wanted to jump straight into magazine publishing, with no experience, ASAP.

 That dream stayed on the back burner for 16 years, until the first issue of SLANT came out in 1985.
-However, the biggest influence on the way I went about publishing SLANT flowed from my association with Greene (1904-90).
-He was, by far, the rent-a-scholar who was the funniest and the one who had the biggest influence on me.
+How I went about designing SLANT to be a small magazine, mostly featuring the work of its publisher, flowed in great part from my brief association with Balcomb Greene (1904-90).
+Of the rent-a-scholars I met, he was easily the funniest.

 The son of a Methodist minister, Greene grew up in small towns in the Midwest.
 He studied philosophy at Syracuse University, psychology at the University of Vienna and English at Columbia University.
 Then he switched to art, having been influenced by his first wife, Gertrude Glass, an artist he had married in 1926.
 He became a founder of the avant-garde group known as American Abstract Artists in 1936.